alanwflood/Alan-Learns-Algorithms/Binary Trees.md

 Longest possible path from a node to the furthest leaf.
 Leaf nodes always have a height of 0.

 ### Tree height
-Long possible path from the root node to a leaf.
+Longest possible path from the root node to a leaf.

 **So:**
   Depth = Leaf to Root